MIXMAX generator

 The MIXMAX generator is a family of pseudorandom number generators (PRNG) and is based on Anosov C-systems (Anosov diffeomorphism) and Kolmogorov K-systems (Kolmogorov automorphism).
 It was introduced in a 1986 preprint by G. Savvidy and N. Ter-Arutyunyan-Savvidy and published in 1991.

+The first realization of MIXMAX generator as a Fortran code, as well the first statistical tests were performed by Norayr Akopov.
+The abbreviation MIXMAX for the created generator was first introduced in this article.